mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 /posts/my-first-post/index.md
 ```

-Make sure your posts have `title` and `date` properties in the frontmatter:
+Make sure your posts have `title` and `date` properties in the front matter:

 ```md
 ---